HabibUllah-10/AI-fluency-internship/Week-02/Assignment-02-Prompt_Ladder/README.md

 - I also learned that AI responses should always be reviewed because the model can make assumptions or leave placeholders when information is missing.

 ---
+# At least one honest 'this didn't help

+Adding the target audience improved the tone, but it didn't eliminate the need for manual verification because the AI still left placeholders for missing information